 Start in your forward fold with both hands down, shoulder distance apart and feet hip distance apart.

-Turn the toes to face out 45 degrees angle.
+Turn the toes to face out 45 degree angle.
 Bend the knees and lower your hips toward the floor.
 Lift the chest.
 Lift both hands and press the palms together in front of your chest.

 Push the elbows into your inner thighs and lift the chest a bit more.
 Remember to keep your spine long, keep your shoulders away from the ears, shoulder blades towards each other, and the neck is long.